Alberta reopens the Rockies to coal mining — even though 3/4 of Albertans oppose it.

 What is Alberta Beyond Coal

-Powered by volunteers and donations, it is working with concerned groups and people to put an end to open-pit coal mining in the Rockies, the water source for millions of people across the prairies.
+Powered by volunteers and donations, it is working with concerned groups and people to put an end to coal mining in the Rockies, the water source for millions of people across the prairies.

 Volunteer